-If you have any trouble coming to agreement and you want to use some kind of system to decide, like R-P-S or flipping a coin or dibs or something, that's none of my business.
+If you have any trouble coming to agreement and you want to use some kind of system to decide, like R-P-S or flipping a coin or dibs or something, that's none of our business.
 Whatever works for you.
-Just let me know what you've decided.
+Just let us know what you've decided.

-I have a 6-sided die you can borrow if you want to roll it.
+We have 6-sided dice you can borrow if you want to roll them.